hackclub/hackclub/clubs/README.md

 Alternatively, you could find a public space to meet in and have your club meeting there.

 ### What if people come and do non club related activities?
+Hack Clubs should be a chill, creative space, but it's not cool when people come with the intention of doing non club related activities, such as playing games or causing trouble.
+If this is a problem, confront them and remind them that Hack Club isn't a place for unrelated activities.